-City Fill Inlet (Located on the left sidewall) -Typical View
+City Fill Inlet

+(Located on the left or right sidewall,

+depending on model)

+Model 59K shown

 When connected to an outside source of water, the water bypasses the water pump and storage tank and supplies pressure directly to individual faucets and toilet.
 A check valve built into the pump prevents water from entering the pump and filling the storage tank.